 NEWMAC Track & Field Championships

-The Babson College men's and women's track & field teams travel to Springfield on Saturday to compete in the 2018 NEWMAC Championships.
-The men have finished fifth in four of the last five years, while the women's squad has come in eighth in each of the last three seasons.
+• The Babson College men's and women's track & field teams travel to Springfield on Saturday to compete in the 2019 NEWMAC Championships.
+The men have finished fifth in five of the last six years, while the women's squad has come in eighth in each of the last four seasons.

 2018 NEWMAC CHAMPIONSHIP RECAP